 When my parents were breeding Labs, we fed them Puppy Food until the age of 6 months.
 By the time we brought home Angus Demetrius in 2013, much had changed.
 Many Vets and Breeders were recommending "Large Breed Puppy" food until the age of 12 - 18 months.
 We followed the advice of the majority.

 We made sure that there was the correct phosphorus and calcium ratio; we bought a 5 Star large breed puppy food and fed it according to the directions given.
 Angus still grew much too rapidly and was diagnosed with Hip Dysplasia even though the Breeder had bred dogs with excellent and normal OFA ratings and never had a dog develop it in a decade of breeding.

 When we brought home Kona of the Storm in 2014; I had spent months researching this subject in order to ensure her steady but slow growth (along with the important safe and REGULAR and LIMITED exercise).
 Having raised Labs for most of my life and with only one ever having hip issues, I decided to go back to what I knew....

 Kona and Dreama were both fed Purina Pro Plan Focus Puppy Food until approximately 4 - 6 months of age at which time we started them on Purina Pro Plan Sport - an All Life Stages food - with the appropriate fat and protein levels for their very active lifestyle.

-What YOU feed your puppy is up to you after you have done your own research; here are some links to get you started.
+What YOU feed your puppy is up to you after you have done your own research (we do recommend that the bag state that AAFCO Feed Trials - where actual dogs are fed and monitored - show that the food is suitable for large breed dogs who are over 70 lbs at adulthood); here are some links to get you started.

 Website designed and maintained by Aisling Labradors © 2018/2019 at Webs.com